pranjaldatta/WhosThere/README.md

 A few more modules/modifications will be added onto the repository :
 * Module that clusters potraits of different people into separate categories
 * Module that indicates who all are present in a video on frame by frame basis
-* verify returns a truth or falsity value for each detected face along with predictions

 The model performs well when it comes to correct classification of Known Positives (i.e. unseen pictures of the people in the database).The issue is arises when the model enocunters unknown-unseen pictures (i.e. pictures of people not in the database).
 This is a fundamental problem in such architectures.
 These issues have been referenced in OpenFace and David Sandberg's Github repo.
 To solve this out of the many approaches tried,  the one used is: